PeterYHChen/nlp-assignments/assignment-6/README.txt

-1) Here are a few commands to run on the test corpus.
-If you want to run on the development corpus, simply change <WSJ_23> to <wSJ_24>
+Here are a few commands to run on the test corpus.
+If you want to run on the development corpus,
+    simply change <CONLL_test.pos-chunk> to <CONLL_dev.pos-chunk>
+    and simply change <CONLL_test.enhanced> to <CONLL_dev.enhanced>

 ---- compile java files
         javac -cp maxent-3.0.0.jar:trove.jar *.java